 SINGLE LEG MED-BALL TOSS: Have the athlete stand on one leg on a stable or unstable surface using a weighted med ball while tossing it back and forth.

-SINGLE-LEG RDL: Using a dumbbell lower it down to a comfortable position within the limits of your hamstring flexibility while maintaining a single leg stance.
+SINGLE-LEG RDL: Using a dumbbell lower it down to a comfortable position within the limits of your hamstring flexibility while maintaining a single-leg stance.

-Ankle Mobility: Takeaway
+Ankle Mobility Exercises: Takeaway

 Many athletes spend weeks, months even, using mobility techniques that do not address the root cause of their dorsiflexion issues (foam rolling, stretching, etc).
 First, decide if your ankle is really what is holding you back.
-Then, ask yourself if this a capsular issue (decreased motion within the joint) or the result of decreased tissue length (tight calf).
+Then, ask yourself if this is a capsular issue (decreased motion within the joint) or the result of decreased tissue length (tight calf).
 Part of being an athlete is understanding why you’re doing what you’re doing and what your body responds to.
 Decreased mobility in the ankle, especially dorsiflexion limitations can severely alter your mechanics and decrease your ability to achieve a full depth squat.
 If one joint is limited it must take up motion at another joint leading to injury down the road.

 Need Help With Optimizing Your Nutrition And Training Plan To Finally Get The Results You've Been Waiting For?